egmnklc/My-Sabanci-Adventure/README.md

 </a>
 <a href = "mailto:developer.egemen@gmail.com"><img src = "https://img.shields.io/badge/gmail-D14836?&style=for-the-badge&logo=gmail&logoColor=white"></a>

-- 👨‍💻 I’m currently working on Python projects and automating web and mobile devices.
+- 👨‍💻 I’m currently working as a test engineer and learning about video encoding!
 <br>

-- 📚 Beginner on java 😅, soon begin to learn Kubernetes!
+- 📚 Aiming to be a video engineer!
 <br>

 - ⚡ Fun fact: I was a american latin dancer and got 6 medals and a cup.